cfarkas/annotate_my_genomes/README.md

 LOC112530844	XM_025145380.1	p	STRG.16906	STRG.16906.1	1	0.192245	0.747381	Model	LOC112530844	olfactory receptor 14A16-like	XP_025001148.1			aaatcagcgggagacaagtctcatgctttcatgatcaacaagtctcagctttattgAAGCACACGCAGGCATTTATACGATAGTTAATGAGCTACTACATATGCCAAATTGGGTTCTCTTATTGGTTAGTTCTTTACGTGAGAAAGTAACCTTCAACGCTAGATACCGTGACAGTCCCGTGATGAATGCCCGATTGTTTACCGCATACCACTCAATTTTCTTAACTGCAGCATGTTcttatcacttccttgctcctgagtGAGGGCAGCACGACCTTGCCTGGTTTAATGAGCAGGGCCCTATctccttaccagctgcatcccatCATGGCCCCTCTCCCGGAGCCAGTGCTCCGGGTCCCAAAAGCTCTCCACACTTCCCCCGTTTTCTTTTGGTACGAGCCAGGTTGTATGAATCGCATCTTGAACCACCTTTTGCTAGCATTACAGTAAACAAAGCATGATTATCAGCATACCAATCACTATCTATAAGAATACACTAGATTTATgttacacacttctacaaagcattccttgtcagtaaactaacagtaaagactacacagcacaccagtattaactacagtttcaatatcccgatgaataaaataccacagtccCCACTCTGGATCAACCACTGTACCTGACCCCCACAATTAGTGCGCTTCTGAGTCTCATAACCGccaattgctcctggcagttcccagtgtCCAAGAGACCTTtctgatgagatgttttctgcaatCTGCTAAGGGAATACCAGTCGCAGCTCAGGAGTCACGGCACTGTATATGATGTCTTGCACACCATGCGGCTATCGCTCGCCGGAGTCGCCGTTGTTGTCATCGGGTTGAGATGGGTTGTTGATGTTCGGGGCTGGCTTAgtccatttactgggaacccataatgggccagatcctgtggAAACACAGCTCTCTCCTGGaagcctcccatgatgtttacaaaattccTATTGATTCCTAATTCactcaaagtttccacaaacccTTAACACCGTACagtgatattgttcagttataaacacttgggaacagatctcacagaagcttgTCCATGTTCCCTTACACGCTTCCATgcaatcagaacacagtactagATAAACAGGTtgacactcattccctgaaaggaacacatctcactcacaccacactcactctgacatttagaacaaaaaacatAGTTTATACATAACccacaatgctgacgacgtcttttAGCTTGTATCTTAATAACACTAGTGCATTAGTCAATTAGTTGCAATtcctaccccagccggcaatctaacctgtgagctcacgtatctcggggggggggggggaagcaggcacgctccttcataccctgcgtaggacgtctcctcacgccttacgggcacccccttttctatacacatacctgaTACACcaatggatggtccttgtctgtccctgcagtgatcgggtgaggaagggagaccttccaagaaatcttggggcgcgccaaaggtgtcccctctctcaatCGATCCCGCAGCCGAACAGAGCGGATCTATTCTCGTTGCAAAATTGAGTTGtagaaatcagaccctatatccggtaaggatatagagcaggcatgcGTCTATTGATGTCTATTGAtagtgcaagggggatcactccacctaacttgcacaccgtcaggagaaattgtactatagatataggtcaaactaatacataaccaatagttgacaggaattcagatacattttcattacgtccctgaaagacacattttcatgcagtataatgagacagaagaacagagggtAGTGCTGGCGCAGTTCTCATaatttgcagttgcttgcagcttgactcacagcacctggcacagcggtctctatcacagctctgcattcctttcgcctactcccatcattgttctgtgtgagacagtgatccatagcagctgttttacttgcactgacccagggggagaaaaacatgacctcgCTGGGTCAGCCGTCCATCCACAATTTCCCTGTTCTACTATTGCCTGGCCTGTGGGTGAGTTTGGGATACCCGTACTGTGTTTTACTCCCCATGTTTGCAGAAACTCCCCAAGCCTACGACTAGTGTAGGCTGGGccattgtctgtttttattcGTAGTGATATACCCATAACTGCAAAGCAACAACTGAGATGCTTTTCTACATACAtagccttttctccaggttgagcGGTGGCCCACATAAGATGACTATATGTATCTATAGACACGTGTACATATTTCAGCTGCCCGAACTCACCCACATGCATCACATCCATCTGCCTATTTTCGTTAGCTCTAAGTCCCCTGGGGTTAACTCCTAGCCCGAGACCCATACTGCCATTATGGTGGCTGCACACTGGGCACGATCTAACAATTACCTTAGCATCCTCATATGTTATCTGATATTCCCTTCTTAGCCCCTTGGCATTCTGGTGAAACATAGAGTACGCCTCTCGGGCCAGGACATGCCGGGAGACTAAAGGTCTCTGCGCCAGTGACACCAAGCGATCAGCTCTCGCATTTCCCTCTCCCAAGTCTATCTCCCATTTATGACCTCGAACATGTATTACTGCATATGAGTGCTCCCTAATtctgattgctctctgcaactgcacgAACAGCTTGTACAGCCGCcgattctgcacttcctttatgTAGGCTTCCTCTATTTGGTGGCATACTCCAGCTACATAAAGGGAGTCGGTGACCACATTAAGGGGGCCGATTAAGTTCATCATGGCCCATACAACGGCCACCAGCTCCAATGTTTGCAATAAGTCCTTATCATCGTCTGCAATGAGGTGATGTCTCCAGGAGCCgccctgctgccaggtcactgctgctgttctagacTTCTGTCCCGCATCCGTGTAAGCCGTGATTGTGTTCTGCAAGGGCGTCTCATGCTGCTTTGGTATCCGGAGCCAACTCCATTGACCAATCCAATGTAGCGGCACGTTCGGAATCTTTTCCACTGAAACCGTACTTCCAGCTCCTAAGAGAGCATCCTGTAACTCTGGACTATGCTGCACATACCATGTCAGAGTGTCCTTCTGCATTGGCAGCTGTACACACACAGGCTCCATACCTATGATCTGCAGGGTACGTTCTCGCCCTTTcttaatcacttctgccaggagttcagttttttgaagaagtgtttttgattgctgcagtgagggacagATCCACTCTAGTACCCATACctcccccgttttctttttagattgtgCCAACGCTCCTAAAAGGTACTTTGGTCCATACCATACCATAACCTGTATGGGGAGGTCAGGGTCACGTCTCCGAACACTGCCGTGTATAATGCAGTCCATAATCTGTTGTAGTAGACGTTTGTGCTGCGTTGTCACCGTTACAGGCTGGGCCGGGTCAGTGCCCTGTAACAAAGGTCGCAACGACTCTAAGAGTTCGTTTGGGATGCCCACCACAGGGCTCAACCACTTTAAGTCCCCCAGTAACCTTTGGGCATCATGTAGAGTCTCTAGTTTAGTATCcagttgcagtttctgtggggTTACTATCGTGTTAGTCAGTGTCCATCCTAAGTACTTCCGGGGCGCGGAGAGTTGTACCTTTTCAGGGGCAAACATAAGTTCTTCCCTATTTAGGGTCTTTTCTATTTGCCaaatttgttcctgtgtgaaggcCTCTGGCTGGGCAAAAAGGATGTCCTCCATGTAATGATAAAtgaccatttgtttccattctcgCCGGAGTGGTTGTAGAGCATGATCGACATATAGTTGACATCGCGTGGGGCTATTTTTCATCCTTTGAGGTAATACTGTCCATTCAAAACGTTGATCAGGGTGTTCTCGATTCAATGCAGGCAATGTGAAGGCAAATCGTTTAGTGTCCTGAGGGTGCAGGGTAATAGTaaagaaacagtcctttaaGTCACTAATTAGTAATGGCCAATTGTAAGGTAGCATGGCAGGATTAGGCAGGGCGGGTTGAAGTGCCCCCAGTTGAGAGAGCACATTGTGGCCAATTAAGCATTGAACAGTGGGGGGTAGAGGTGCCACCGAGACAGAGGTATGGACTACTTGTTCATCAAGGTGGATTTGCAGGGGAGGTGACTTTTTCGCTAAGGATAGTCCACCTGTACCCGTCACTGTGGCTATGGCCGCTTGCAGTGGCCATTGAGGCGGCCAAATTTCTGGGCTCAATATGCTGTTGTCGGCCCCTGTATCTAATAGACCttgaagtttgatttcttcctctctgtgtttAAGTGTCACTGGTTTTTTAGGTCGATCATGCAAATTTAGTGATAGCAATGCTAAGTCCCCTGAGGAGCCAAACCCTTGCTCCCCTCGGGGAGACGATTGACACGGTGTTAAGGCTTTGGTCAATTGCTCTAGGGGTACTAACTGCGCTATCCGTTGccctttctcaatttttattggAGGAAACGGGGTGTATACCATAATCTGGATCTCACCCTGAAAGTCCGCATCTATTACCCCAGGGAGGACAAAAAGTCCGAGCATCGATGCTGAAGAACGCCCCAATAAAAGGGCCCCAACAGCGGTTCCATTTATCATTACTGGTCCCCTGATCCCTGTAGACACCCGCTCAGGTTTTGTGGTCATTAAGGTCGTGGTCACTGCGGCTGCCAAGTCCAAGCCGAGGCTTCCTGGTGTGGCTgattgcagggctgctgctggctggaaacGGCTACTTGTGTCTGTGCGTGGCCGTCGTTTCTTTCTCGCGCTGGGCTGGGGGTTTCCTGACCGGCGTCGACAGGCATTGGTATTGTGGTTGTCCATACGACATGTGTGACACCATGAACCGGTGGTTTGACACTGACGACGCATATGTCCCATGCCGCCACAGCGATAGCATTTGATGCGACCAGCAACAGGCGATCTCGGGCCTAAATTTGTTATCGCAGACGCTTGTAAGGATGCAAGAGCTGCTAGCACTTGATTGTGAGAGGCCTCAGCTTGCGCCTTTAAACTTGCCCCTAACTCCTTAATAGCCTCAATCAGAAATGCTTGGGGCCCGACTGGCACGCTTGATagcttttccagtgcctcttcAATAGTCCAATTACTCCTCAAAGTACTCAGAGTACTACGTGCTGTTGAATTACAATTTTGGAGCGCGCATTGTTTTAACATTACTCCTCTCATATACTCTGGCACCCCTGCTTTTTCAATAGCCCCGGCTACCTTATCTATGAATGCCCCAAAGTCCTCATCTCTACCTTGTCGGATCCCCATATAAAATGGCAATCCATCAGGCACCTTAATCTTGTCCATGGCCTGTCTAGCTAAATACATCGTTTCTCGACATTTATCTGGCCCTAATAATGCTTGGGCTTGTGTTCTGAAAAAAGGCCCTAGCCCTAAGAGTTCTTCGATAGTTACACCATGTAGTGGGTCTCCCGGCTGCCTAGCCTTTGAGACACTCTGATGGCACAGTTCTTGCCAATATGCattaaacaacagctgttgATGTTGTGAAGAGATCAATTTTGCTATTGCCCGACAATCGGATGGCAGCAATATCTGCGTACTCCAAATATAATCCAATATCTGCTTAGCTGGCTCGCTTTTTACCCCAAACTGACTAACTGTAGATCGTAGCTGCGATAATAATTTCCAATCTAAAGCTGTGATGGTGGCCTGCATCCCTCCCGCAGGATTAGAGGCATATATCACTGGAAACGCCATGTGCCGCACGGCCTCC
 ```

-## VII) Annotate and identify homologs in novel proteins from transcriptome
+## V) Annotate and identify homologs in novel proteins from transcriptome

 - See this example: https://github.com/cfarkas/annotate_my_genomes/wiki#5-annotate-and-identify-homologs-in-novel-proteins-from-transcriptome

-## VIII Annotation of BRAKER2 / TSEBRA gtf output
+## VI Annotation of BRAKER2 / TSEBRA gtf output

 - The output ```braker.gtf``` from BRAKER2 pipeline (https://github.com/Gaius-Augustus/BRAKER) or ```tsebra.gtf``` from TSEBRA pipeline (https://github.com/Gaius-Augustus/TSEBRA) can be annotated using a few tools before running the pipeline.